 - Let’s “Zagin De Shīsū”: Japanese “Back Slang” From 1980s Explained

 - 40 Funny Japanese Old Slang Words to Sound like Oyaji (Old Men)

 people who are not concerned with or not responsible for one’s things

 Shut up, “outfielders” (those who are not concerned with our things)

 Sorry for saying lots of things from “the outfield”

 = Sorry for saying lots of things although I’m not in charge of/related to your things.

 九回裏ツーアウト満塁 (きゅうかいうら つーあうと まんるい, kyuukaiura tsūauto manrui)

-To put emphasis, you can add フルカウント (full count).
+* To put more emphasis on this expression, you can add フルカウント (full count) after it.